 9. Private versus public setting

-In the western world, massage is generally done in a private setting behind closed doors, and in dedicated spaces.
+In the Western world, massage is generally done in a private setting behind closed doors, and in dedicated spaces.

 Thai Massage is often done in much more public settings in Thailand, and people don’t care so much about privacy.
 For example, you can find it in parks, markets, conventions, events, and on the beach.

-Massage in the western world is somewhat of a luxury item that often requires a substantial financial outlay for quality massage work.
+Massage in the Western world is somewhat of a luxury item that often requires a substantial financial outlay for quality massage work.

 Thai Massage in Thailand is not a luxury item.
 It is mostly priced quite cheaply.
 You can still find massage for $5 per hour, and in some local settings for as little as $3 per hour.

-11. What is the Massage trying to accomplish?
+11. What is the massage trying to accomplish?

 Western massage styles are primarily seen as a method for relaxing (with beneficial effects) although there are types of massage that are more therapeutically oriented.
-In general, spas are mostly seen as places for pampering yourself.
+In general, spas are mostly seen as places for pampering oneself.

 Thai Massage on the local (not touristy) level has always functioned as a therapeutic system for dealing with aches and pains and diseases.
 There is a larger percentage of people who want to get their health issues remedied when receiving sessions.

 Western massage is practically always done on a massage table.